ajitsingh98/Data-Science-Interview-Questions-Answers/linear_algebra_vectors_and_matrices.md

 ---

-### Q: A $4×4 $ matrix has four eigenvalues$ 3, 3, 2, −1$.
+### Q: A $4×4$ matrix has four eigenvalues $3, 3, 2, −1$.
 What can we say about the trace and the determinant of this matrix?

 <details>
 <summary><b>💡 Show Answer</b></summary>